Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 Launch circuit generation request
 Get IPFS cid in response

-- API to use  GC in runtime pallet and OCW GC pallet to serve  GC cid to GC evaluator clients
+- Substrate extrinsecs and RPC to use  GC in runtime pallet and OCW GC Provider pallet to serve  GC cid to GC evaluator clients